Why are there two different websites for Gittisham Folk Dance Club?

 How to run a small club - based on experiences at Gittisham

-Bridport ceilidhs - accusations and rebuttal (may become part of a new section)
+Bridport ceilidhs - accusations and rebuttal (will become part of a new section and included in this book.)